What 1st & 10 Means In Football

 This is how football works as the team tries to get the full 10 yards in 4 tries.
 10 yards may not seem like a lot, but with high-flying defenses trying to tackle one player with the football, it’s harder than you may think.

 The offense ultimately has 4 chances, or downs, to get a first down.
-This is what makes football exciting, as each down the offense can score at any point.
+This is what makes football exciting as with each down, the offense can score at any point.
 Offensive coordinators prepare for every situation possible.

 They often have a play sheet that they prepare for any down and distance.
 For example, they will have a play for 2nd and 7, 3rd and 5, and 4th and 2.
-Every down and distance situation is covered, and they need to be prepared to call it within a 30-second time frame.
+Every down and distance situation is covered, and they must be prepared to call it within a 30-second time limit.

 This makes American football special, as both coach and player practice every single situation in football.
 The scheme and situation are the backbones of American football.
 Although it may seem like chaos, organized chaos allows offenses to move up rapidly and down the field.